 Students in the program are part of an academic community.
 They interact closely with faculty members – both academically and socially.
 They are involved in mentoring of undergraduate students through teaching assistantships and research.

 “My research is driven by an interest in understanding wildlife-habitat associations.
 My research projects are diverse but aim to understand the factors explaining why species occur where and when they do, patterns of animal movement in search of suitable conditions, and the consequences of movement and habitat selection on fitness and species distributions at various scales."

-“My research focuses on the biochemical underpinnings of adaptations to extreme environmental insults such as elevated temperature, severe desiccation, and freezing in animals.
+"My research focuses on how fish interact with the environment from a biomechanics perspective.
+We investigate how fish fins, teeth and eyes have evolved to give each species the capacity to explore a certain habitat.
 Undergraduate and graduate students are highly encouraged to contact me by phone or email about current research opportunities."

 “My research focuses on how fish populations respond to anthropogenic impacts.
 Specifically, I am interested in the responses of native fishes to harvest, invasive species and habitat alterations.
 Most of my research focuses on commercially or ecologically important species in lotic (flowing) water system."

 "EIU's education extends far beyond the classroom, providing strong, applicable skills I've continued to use past graduation and throughout my career.
 The sincerity and passion behind the professors has provided me with experiences I'll carry with me for a lifetime."Paul Edwards, Environmental Toxicology (2012)

 "There's so much out there waiting for you.
 So many opportunities to do research to find employment.
 Just go and explore everything that Eastern has to offer, because you won't find it anywhere else.
 It's really one of the best choices I've made.”Jennifer Kim, Biology (2014)